How to write a crowdfunding press release

 Research media and journalists

-Make a list of the major local media outlets in your area.
+Make a list of the biggest local media outlets in your area.
 Which publications and journalists cover topics closely related to your cause?
 Consider the angle you want to pursue—will you focus mostly on local media?
 Will you contact journalists in print, online, or broadcast media?
 Know the answers to these questions before you begin writing.

 • Search for stories like yours and find the byline—the name of the reporter who covered or wrote about the story.
 Find that reporter’s contact information and add it to your list of contacts.